zachalam/BitFact/README.md

 ```

 #### 🧾 Sample Response (Receipt).
 The `receipt` (or response) typically takes 15-30 seconds (Ethereum block time) to produce, stamp, and verify.
 It may take longer depending on how congested the blockchain is.
-Once you receive a response it'll contain the following information.
+Once you receive a response it'll contain the following information. **It's good practice to _save_ the `txid` and `hash`.**
 ```javascript
 {
   txid: '0x89ce46371c55e86142611b4e2bd8ef59f642ab24abec041456',